youtube-video-thumbnail

 2018

-In partnership with the Planning Office of Urban Affairs, Cardinal Cushing Centers converted one of their former dormitories and underutilized buildings into 37 units of workforce housing, now known as the Bethany Apartments.
+In partnership with the Planning Office of Urban Affairs, Cushing converts an underutilized former dormitory into 37 units of workforce housing, known as the Bethany Apartments.

 2018